Dental Implants Austin

 Initial Dental Implant Consultation

 Before you go through the time, investment, and effort of getting dental implants, we need to make sure it’s a good idea for your situation!
-During a consultation with Dr. Ifraitekh, he’ll examine your mouth, making sure you don’t have any infections or other impediments.
+During a consultation with our dentist, she’ll examine your mouth, making sure you don’t have any infections or other impediments.
 If you have gum disease or another problem, we can resolve it and get you better prepared.
-When he gives you the green light, we will send you to meet with an implant specialist and schedule the placement procedure.
+When she gives you the green light, we will send you to meet with an implant specialist and schedule the placement procedure.

 Dental Implant Surgery